President James W. Nemitz Website

 She received a Bachelor of Science degree from Centre College in Danville, Ky., and a Master of Social Work degree from the University of Kentucky in Lexington, Ky.

-Drema Mace Hill, Ph.D., is WVSOM’s vice president for community engagement and development.
+Drema Mace Hill, Ph.D., is WVSOM’s vice president for community engagement/chief operations officer.

 Dr. Hill has more than three decades of working in public health leadership positions for the West Virginia Bureau for Public Health, the Tennessee Department of Health, Vanderbilt’s Nashville Health Management Foundation and Comprehensive Care Center and the Mid-Ohio Valley Regional Health Office.